neopragma/ide-katas/osx-intellij-interference.md

 ## Rename

-The default key mapping in IntelliJ to invoke the Rename refactoring is ⇧F^.
+The default key mapping in IntelliJ to invoke the Rename refactoring is ⇧F6.
 The default key mapping in OS X for ⇧F6 is "move focus to the floating window."
 You have to change one or the other if you need to use both features of the two products.

 In my case, I changed the Intellij mapping to ⌃F6 (Ctrl + F6).